 Getting there and access information

 The museum is in Schiffweiler, which is less than a 40-minute drive from the KMC, approximately 1.5 hours from Wiesbaden and 2.5 hours from Stuttgart.

 Admission costs €23 per adult, including all 3 movies.
 Kids between 5 and 17 cost €17.
 Children under 4 get in for free.
 It’s not cheap but definitely worth it given the broad variety of medias used to make history as interesting and touchable as possible.

 Military ID holders receive a 10% discount on all tickets.
 Every first Friday of the month, there’s a 20% discount on family tickets for military personnel families.

 Free parking is available on site.

-It’s open every day of the week almost all through the year, please check their official website for more details.
+Gondwana – Das Prähistorium is open every day of the week almost all through the year.
+Please check their official website for more details.

 Author’s profile: Leonie is a poetry-loving literature student with a passion for small towns, road trips, and breakfast food that’s being served at all hours of the day.
 When she isn’t hopping from one bargain flight to the next, she is making sure you’re hanging with the locals and staying updated on events in your area.